Process Mining Use Cases

 Extending this amazing Power BI portfolio with Pafnow adds cutting-edge Process Mining technologies to your Office 365 structure.
 The focus is on the user-experience and democratization of Process Mining which means:

 - It’s free: There is a free PAFnow Custom Visual available in AppSource.
 Simply add it to your Power BI visuals and immediately start your Process Mining experience.

 - It’s simple and ready-to-use: If you want to get started with an out-of-the-box Process Mining application, contact us.
-Our PAFnow Premium version contains 10 pre-configured dashboards, including 10 PAFnow Custom Visuals.
+Our PAFnow Software contains 10 pre-configured dashboards, including 10 PAFnow Custom Visuals.

 - It’s incredibly comfortable: you do not have to get used to a new tool.
 Implement Process Mining in your existing Power BI infrastructure.

 - Use Process Mining in your existing Power BI and Office 365 infrastructure

 - Make use of more than 200 connectors to other applications